 The address for the Prague Castle is Hradčany, 119 08 Prague 1, Czechia.
 GPS coordinates are 50.0911° N, 14.4016° E.

 You may notice that almost all of these iconic spots are located in Prague’s Old Town.
 Considering that this is the most touristy section of the city, Old Town is where you’ll find the majority of sights you see on Instagram.

-If you’re interested in checking out some more off-the-beaten-path locations, keep your eyes out for a forthcoming companion piece, Top Prague Instagram Spots: Hidden Gems!
+If you’re interested in checking out some beautiful off-the-beaten-path locations, check out my companion piece: Top Prague Instagram Spots: Hidden Gems.

 Here’s to knocking those Instagram shots out of the park in this fairytale city!